 Apropos the disposability of professors: I was once invited to give a lunchtime talk to the Rotary Club in Basel.
 This was in a town where one heard the line at parties, “In Bern one should aspire to be a general, in Zurich, a banker, but in Basel, a professor,” and where it was widely known that in his last letter to Jakob Burkhardt, with a comment that helped to trigger his commitment to a mental institution, Friedrich Nietzsche had written, “I would rather be a Professor in Basel than God.”
 I took as my theme the idea that professors are unnecessary.
 All one needs at a university is a good library, interested colleagues with whom to discuss ideas, and the means to test them.
 The audience chuckled at my talk, and one person said, “Yes, but we needed a professor to tell us that!”

-The structure in which learning occurs can have greater impact than the information transmitted.
+The structure in which learning occurs can have greater impact than the information transmitted

 Having taken part in two Dahlem Conferences, in one of which I was on the organizing committee, and having used the format for another conference (Stearns 1999), I wanted my students to have similar experiences.
-It would not be possible to include the preliminary step of having papers written and circulated, for tasks of that magnitude do not fit readily or fairly into graduate programs, but it was possible to create a structure that used some of the same elements to accomplish a similar goal.
+It would not be possible to include the preliminary step of having papers written and circulated, for tasks of that magnitude to not fit readily or fairly into graduate programs, but it was possible to create a structure that used some of the same elements to accomplish a similar goal.
 In the process we discovered some unforeseen advantages.

 I decided to call the structure a workshop in population biology.
-It would last a week, and it would take place at a remote location where we could work and have the potential to interact all day every day.
-I picked Guarda, a town in the Engadine that I had visited with my family on holiday in 1984.
+It would last a week, and it would take place at a remote location where we could work and have the potential to interact socially all day every day.
+I picked Guarda, a town in the lower Engadine that I had visited with my family on holiday in 1984.
 Like many towns in the Swiss Alps, there are apartments for rent; we usually rented apartments that would hold about 40 people, 6 of whom were faculty and their partners.
-Guarda is lovely – it won an annual award as most beautiful village in Europe – and the alpine meadows around it are in spectacular bloom in late June and early July.
+Guarda is a lovely village – it won an annual award as most beautiful village in Europe – and the alpine meadows around it are in spectacular bloom in late June and early July.
 The location did not hurt.